nkinnan/esphome-pace-bms/README.md

 -
 If the requests you were seeing started with either **20 or 25, skip this step**.

 If the requests you were seeing *didn't* start with either 20 or 25, but otherwise "looked right", that means your BMS is using a custom firmware with a non-standard protocol version reported.
 That's probably fine, it's probably still speaking version 20 or 25, but is lying about it because some manufacturers intentionally break compatibility, presumably because they want to lock you into their ecosystem.
 So you're going to have to try both, and configure pace_bms to lie right back.
 Here we'll use 42 as an example of that first number you saw instead of a 20 or 25.
-We'll need to try both.

 ```yaml
 pace_bms: